TolikPylypchuk/Cineaste/docs/03-02-series-form.md

 month/year.

-Rotten Tomatoes tracks scores for individual seasons, but it may have multiple pages per season (the only series I've seen have multiple pages per seasons is The Sopranos).
+Rotten Tomatoes tracks scores for individual seasons, but it may have multiple pages per season (the only series I've seen have multiple pages per season is The Sopranos).
 Thus the main part of the season form doesn't contain the RT link.
 Instead, the period subform has it, and that's why the link to RT is at the top of the period subform, and not directly below the poster, like in other forms.